Niamhmadden/eleventy-base-blog/content/about/index.md

   order: 3
 ---

-# Niamh Madden
+# About me

 Hey there, i'm Niamh.
 I'm a Frontend developer currently working at Sage.
 I work with HTML, Javascript, and React and i'm interested in how we can build products that are usable and accessible.

+I mainly write about the web and accessibility on my blog but I also write about anything I find interesting or insightful.

-When i'm not working, I enjoy: walking my pitbull, powerlifting, cold water swimming, reading, and generally enjoying the simple things in life.
+When i'm not working, I enjoy:

+- walking my pitbull
+- powerlifting
+- cold water swimming
+- reading

 Contact me: [niamhmaddencontent@gmail.com](mailto:niamhmaddencontent@gmail.com)